 We had our Christmas in Ireland by way of a business trip.
 My stepdad Arthur frequently traveled to Ireland for work, but similar to our family trips, his Irish business took him to the Dew Valley Cooked Bacon Factory in County Tipperary — not the Guinness HQ.
-When the bosses asked him to travel over the Christmas holiday in 1997, he agreed if his family could come along too, and they approved his request.
-My sisters and I (there were three of us, all in high school) got our pictures taken for passports and geared up for our first trip out of the US.
+When the bosses asked him to travel over the Christmas holiday in 1997, he agreed if his family could come along too, and they agreed.
+My sisters and I (there were three of us, all in high school) got passports and geared up for our first trip out of the US.

 The weekend before we left for Ireland we celebrated Christmas at home with our traditional family brunch and presents from Santa.
 Our plan was to journey in a “U” shape around Ireland from Dublin down the coast and back up to Shannon before flying back to Boston, but we’d be spending Christmas in Tipperary with the MacCormacks.

-Arthur had met Morris MacCormack at the Dew Valley Cooked Bacon Factory, and he and his wife Catherine had invited us to spend Christmas Day with them and their three young children at their house in Thurles.
+Arthur had met Morris MacCormack at the Dew Valley Cooked Bacon Factory, and he and his wife Catherine had invited us to spend Christmas Day with them and their three young children.
 For that leg of the trip we stayed in a small cottage nearby.
 I’m not sure how it got there, but inside a Charlie Brown-style Christmas tree made things festive despite its scraggly branches, and come Christmas morning my mother surprised us with our Christmas stockings, stuffed in advance and flown all the way across the ocean as a home-away-from-home holiday treat.